s-faisal/serverless-meta-dns-parser/README.md

 Before accessing the dynamodb, you will have to configure your credentials in AWS CLI.
 You can use `aws configure` for the same.
 Since we are using setting it up on local you can pass any random value in `AWS Access Key ID`  and `AWS Secret Access Key`.

 ##### Note: In all the below dynamodb queries, if you are want to use different AWS CLI profile other than the default one than add --profile {{PROFILE_NAME}}.
 Replace {{PROFILE_NAME}} with your aws profile name.
 Also, endpoint-url will have the port no that was used while starting the dynamodb.
 It is important to pass endpoint-url, if the same is not passed then your AWS CLI command will communicate with the AWS online service.
-Once this is done use below command to **create a dynamodb table** which will log the request / response of our endpoints
+Once this is done use below command to **create a dynamodb table** which will log the request / response of our endpoints.
 ```
 create-table
 aws dynamodb create-table --attribute-definitions AttributeName=api_log_id,AttributeType=S --table-name api_logs --key-schema AttributeName=api_log_id,KeyType=HASH  --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1 --region us-east-1 --output json --endpoint-url http://localhost:8000